cse-sim/cse/doc/src/docs/input-data/pvarray.md

 **pvMounting=*choice***

-  Specified mounting location of this PVARRAY.  pvMounting=Site indicates the array position is not altered by building rotation via [TOP bldgAzm](#top-general-data-items), while PVARRAYs with pvMounting=Building are assumed to rotate with the building.
+  Specified mounting location of this PVARRAY.  pvMounting=Site indicates the array position is not altered by building rotation via [TOP bldgAzm][top-general-data-items], while PVARRAYs with pvMounting=Building are assumed to rotate with the building.

 <%= member_table(
   units: "",